TMF Outbound Notifications Framework

 - Provides flexibility for various deployment models.

-- Event subscription is not available through the UI; it must be done using the Tooling API.
+- Event subscription is not available through the UI.
+It must be configured through the Tooling API.

 The diagram illustrates the Outbound Notifications Framework and how it processes entity changes to trigger external API calls.
 Here's a breakdown of the flow: